 Gas Ranges Really Are Simple to Use

 One thing to look for is the flame color with these gas appliances.
-If the flames color is yellow (instead of blue).
+If the color of the flame is yellow (instead of blue).
 Your stove isn’t working properly.
 It will be important to make a service call to have a technician come out right away.
-Also, make sure to use the right sized pot.
-If you use a tiny pot on a large burner, you can squander up forty percent of the burner’s heat.
+Also, make sure to use the right-sized pot.
+If you use a tiny spot on a large burner, you can squander up forty percent of the burner’s heat.

-Gas and electrical stoves may be close in price, but at the end, the energy efficiency of the typical gas appliance will save consumers money in the long run.
+Gas and electric stoves may be close in price, but in the end, the energy efficiency of the typical gas appliance will save consumers money in the long run.
 Thus, don’t hesitate to switch over to green energy.